-Problem Possible Cause - Solution I am trying to uninstall a driver (e.g. the Intel Graphics driver) but it does not appear in the Programs and Features control panel in Windows.
-If this is the case, the driver will need to be removed from the Device Manager.
-Not all driver installation processes create an entry in Add or Remove Programs.
-If it does not appear in the Programs and Features Control Panel, go to Device Manager, select the hardware item (you may need to click on it to expand the sub-menu), right-click the driver name, and select uninstall device > Uninstall.
-Follow the on-screen instructions and then re-install the driver as required.
-For systems with a Powered USB 3.2 Gen 1(Type A) Port (Factory Option) only.
+Problem Possible Cause - Solution For systems with a Powered USB 3.2 Gen 1(Type A) Port (Factory Option) only.
 The port is not powered on.
 Toggle power to the port using the Fn + power button combination.
 The computer is off (or in Sleep Mode) but powered by the AC/DC adapter plugged in to a working outlet, or by battery with a This function may not work with certain external USB compliant devices (check your device's documentation).
 If this is the case, power the computer on and connect the external USB device in order to charge it. capacity above 20%.
 I have plugged a device into the powered USB port in order to charge it, but the device is not charging.
 Note that this function is designed to help charge USB compliant devices, but is not designed to allow their operation.
+Gaming performance is slow.
+It is recommended that you use Maximum fan speed when playing games.
+Use the Fn + 1 key combination to adjust the fan speed.
 The Wireless LAN/Bluetooth modules cannot be detected.
-The modules are off as the computer is in Airplane Mode .
+The modules are off as the computer is in Airplane Mode.
 Go to the Charms Bar and select Settings and then click the WiFi icon (Airplane mode should be Off).
 The webcam module cannot be detected.
 The module is off.
-Press the Fn + F10 key combination in order to enable the module (see "Function/Hot Key Indicators" on page 1 - 15).
+Press the Fn + F10 key combination in order to enable the module (see "Function/Hot Key Indicators" on page 1 - 14).
 Run the camera application to view the camera picture.

-Problem Possible Cause - Solution The webcam is display is black (Model C Computers only).
+The webcam is display is black (for some Model A & C Computers only).
 The camera cover is covering the webcam.
-Note that Model C Computers feature a Webcam cover which may be used to cover the camera when not in use.
+Note that some Model A & C Computers feature a Webcam cover which may be used to cover the camera when not in use.
 When using the camera make sure to slide to the cover to the right.

-The Wireless LAN/Bluetooth modules cannot be configured.
+Problem Possible Cause - Solution The Wireless LAN/Bluetooth modules cannot be configured.
 The driver(s) for the module(s) have not been installed.
 Make sure you have installed the driver for the appropriate module (see the instructions for the appropriate module in Chapter 6 "Modules & Options").
 A file cannot be copied to/from a connected Bluetooth device.
 The transfer of data between the computer and a Bluetooth enabled device is supported in one direction only (simultaneous data transfer is not supported).
 If you are copying a file from your computer to a Bluetooth enabled device, you will not be able to copy a file from the Bluetooth enabled device to your computer until the file transfer process has been completed When using a Bluetooth headset the audio appears to be mono and not stereo.
 This is a common issue with Bluetooth headsets.
 To resolve this issue do the following (you will need to repeat this procedure after every boot up, restart, or when the system resumes from hibernation): Go to the Devices & Printers control panel in Windows.
 Double-click the Bluetooth headset.
 Click Connect to complete the stereo connection.
 Go to the Sound control panel in Windows.
 Right-click (in the Playback tab) the Bluetooth Stereo Audio device (the default device is Headset).
 Click Connect to complete the stereo connection.